4 Things Prove #Hope4Hyperhidrosis

 Dr. Pariser often says that hyperhidrosis patients are some of his most rewarding patients to work with because he can deliver effective treatment to make a meaningful impact on their lives.

 3. YOU Made This Possible

 International Hyperhidrosis Society community (subscribers, web visitors, advocates) were the primary participants in Brickell's underarm studies and the International Hyperhidrosis Society was instrumental in the recruitment for Brickell's underarm trials.
 Brickell Biotech is a generous IHHS supporter and we look forward to continuing our work with them.
 Like right now (cue #4).
 Advocating for and facilitating research is a major part of what we do!

-Based on previous encouraging results in underarm sweating, Brickell researchers are recruiting palmar hypehidrosis (hand sweating) patients immediately!
-UPDATE: The palmar study is now CLOSED.
+Based on previous encouraging results in underarm sweating, Brickell researchers recruited palmar hypehidrosis (hand sweating) patients, too.

 Patricia Walker, M.D., Phd, President and Chief Scientific Officer at Brickell says,

 “The possibility of a new treatment alternative for hyperhidrosis – one that is topical, well-tolerated, effective and non-invasive – is truly exciting and would address the current unmet need for patients and physicians.”